AuroraToolkit/AuroraCore/README.md

 ## Running Tests

 AuroraCore includes tests for multiple language model services.
 The Ollama tests will always run, as they do not require any API keys.
-For testing OpenAI or Anthropic services, you will need to manually provide your API keys.
+For testing Anthropic, Google, or OpenAI services, you will need to manually provide your API keys.

-### Adding API Keys for OpenAI and Anthropic:
+### Adding API Keys for Anthropic, Google, and OpenAI:

 Some test and example files use OpenAI or Anthropic services and need API keys to function correctly.
 To use these services, add the following keys to the `AuroraToolkit-Package` and `AuroraExamples` schemes.
 Make sure these schemes are not shared, and take extra precaution to avoid committing API keys into the repository.

 - For Anthropic, add the environment variable `ANTHROPIC_API_KEY` with a valid test API key.
+- For Google, add the environment variable `GOOGLE_API_KEY` with a valid test API key.
 - For OpenAI, add the environment variable `OPENAI_API_KEY` with a valid test API key.
 - Ollama does not require API keys, but does require the Ollama service to be running at the default service URL, `http://localhost:11434`.

 ### Important:
 - **Never commit your API keys to the repository**.
-The tests are designed to run with Ollama by default, and you can enable additional tests for OpenAI and Anthropic by manually adding your keys for local testing.
+The tests are designed to run with Ollama by default, and you can enable additional tests for Anthropic, Google, and OpenAI by manually adding your keys for local testing.
 - Be sure to remove or replace your keys with empty strings before committing any changes.

 With this setup, you can run the tests on multiple LLMs and ensure your sensitive keys are not inadvertently shared.